matsavage/DND-5e-LaTeX-Character-Sheet-Template/README.md

 make develop                             # Will drop you into a shell with all dependencies installed
 ```

+### GitHub Action

+This repository contains a GitHub action which will build all pages in the `characters/` directory and upload them as an artifact to the workflow run.

 ### Customisation

 There are a large number of character sheet customisation options available in [`dndtemplate.sty`](https://github.com/matsavage/DND-5e-LaTeX-Character-Sheet-Template/blob/main/dndtemplate.sty) which acts a central location to modify colour and opacity for a number of character sheet elements.

 There are some commands in `sheet-calculations` that were made to auto calculate the modifiers and proficiencies, and auto complete a few inputs.

 ## Dependencies

-This package requires LaTeX and the [DnD 5e LaTeX Template](https://github.com/rpgtex/DND-5e-LaTeX-Template).
-I reccomend using the [instructions](https://github.com/rpgtex/DND-5e-LaTeX-Template/tree/355b9ced1b42324574c2c4e28f9783f29c760a20#dependencies) provided with this package to set up your environment if not using the included GitHub action.
+This package requires LaTeX and (optionally) the [DnD 5e LaTeX Template](https://github.com/rpgtex/DND-5e-LaTeX-Template).
+I reccomend using the [instructions](https://github.com/rpgtex/DND-5e-LaTeX-Template/tree/355b9ced1b42324574c2c4e28f9783f29c760a20#dependencies) provided with this package to set up your environment if not using overleaf, nix or the GitHub action in this repository.

 ## Credits